Bone health is important at every age and stage of life. The skeleton is our body's storage bank for calcium and without it we will get broken bones

 - Weak and brittle fingernails.

-- There are many reasons spending time in water, exposed to harsh chemicals, digging in the garden, or other work can be tough on your nails, so take these into consideration.
+- There are many reasons such as spending time in water, exposed to harsh chemicals, digging in the garden, or other work can be tough on your nails, so take these into consideration.

 - Cramps, muscle aches.